-We continue to support the workforce, with 10% of our workforce trained as Mental Health first aiders, having access to telephone and face to face counselling and providing Occupational Health services.
-We have a culture that supports open and honest discussion about mental health, and this has been critical in identifying team members struggling with the impact of the pandemic.
-We have a Health and Wellbeing Policy providing direction and support to managers and employees and a Working Well group comprised of employees who plan initiatives for employees throughout the year.
+We continue to support the workforce, with just under 10% of our workforce trained as Mental Health first aiders, having access to telephone and face to face counselling and providing Occupational Health services.
+We have a culture that supports open and honest discussion about mental health, and this has been critical in identifying team members struggling with any Mental Health issues.
+We have a Health and Wellbeing Policy providing direction and support to managers and employees and a Working Well group comprised of employees who plan initiatives for employees throughout the year and distribute a quarterly newsletter to all staff.